Amogh-innov/Ds1/README.md

-software required : python 3.4.3
+Software required : python 3.4.3

-modules required  : pandas packages and anaconda packages
+Modules required  : pandas packages and anaconda packages Save all the files in same folder